 Pagan Portals – The Hedge Druid’s Craft: An Introduction to Walking Between the Worlds of Wicca,

-Druidry by Joanna van der Hoeven.
+Witchcraft and Druidry by Joanna van der Hoeven.
 A brief beginner’s guide to Druidcraft.
 A more expanded version of Joanna’s take on this subject is due out next year.

 The Winged Psyche by Philip Carr-Gomm.
 Conversations with muses or Otherworldy beings about the ‘big questions’ such as why we are here, and what happens when we die.